Google takes a hard left on its latest Discover UI test

 The latest change to Discover is decidedly one of capital-A Aesthetic.
 Only available on Android 12 devices for now (as far as we can tell — be sure to let us know if you're seeing it on other versions), the new design drops the colorful, center-aligned Google logo found on most phones right for a gray or white left-aligned version, depending on your phone's theme.
 It's more subdued; dare I say even a bit classy.
 It also changes absolutely nothing about how the Discover experience works, unless you count switching up the location of the Snapshot button.

-Given it's only appearing on Android 12 devices for now, it's hard to know if this UI test will roll out more widely, or if Google is just toying with a new look it might later revert (as is common for Discover).
+Given they're only appearing on Android 12 devices for now, it's hard to know if these UI tests will roll out more widely, or if Google is just toying with a new look it might later revert (as is common for Discover).
 You can see the "old" interface (it's all relative, right?) below for comparison.

 In summation, there is nothing about this change that will really affect you or the way you use Discover.
 But if you spotted it and were wondering if something had subtly changed in your news feed, we're happy to report you're not losing your mind.
 Or maybe you are.
 I'm not a doctor.